archlinux/alpm/alpm-db/README.md

 ## Features

-- `cli`: enables the commandline interface for the `alpm-db-desc` and `alpm-db-files` binaries.
+- `cli`: adds dependencies required for the `alpm-db-desc` and `alpm-db-files` command line interfaces.
-- `_winnow-debug`: enables the `winnow/debug` feature for
-  step-by-step parser debugging.
+- `_winnow-debug`: enables the `winnow/debug` feature for step-by-step parser debugging.

 ## Contributing